2025 Colorado 2A Legislative Watch

 HB25-1164 | Constitutional Carry of Handgun | Support | Wienberg | —- | • Died in Committee | Enact the legal right to carry a handgun without a permit in public. |

-HB25-1250 | Gun Violence Prevention & Parents of Students | Oppose | Hamrick Cutter | —- | • Awaiting Governor Signature | Requires the Colorado Office of Gun Violence in
+HB25-1250 | Gun Violence Prevention & Parents of Students | Oppose | Hamrick Cutter | —- | • Signed by Governor Polis on 6/2 | Requires the Colorado Office of Gun Violence in

 the department of public health and environment to post the office’s gun